VitorPio7/VitorPio7/README.md

 <h1 align="center">Hi 👋, I'm Vitor Pio Vieira</h1>
-<h3 align="center">Fullstack Developer | Building High-Performance Web Applications.
+<h3 align="begin" >Fullstack Developer | Building High-Performance Web Applications.
 As a Fullstack Developer, my passion is to architect and build complete, high-performance digital solutions.
 I move fluently between the back-end and front-end, using technologies like NodeJS, NestJS and React to create robust, scalable, and secure systems.
 My focus is on transforming ideas into functional products, ensuring clean code and a solid architecture that not only meets current needs but also facilitates future maintenance and project evolution.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vitorpio7&label=Profile%20views&color=0e75b6&style=flat" alt="vitorpio7" /> </p>